danilop/SNS2IFTTT/README.md

 10. Select Create Trigger
 11. 'Value1' contains the body of the SNS message
 12. Choose whatever you want as Action ('that'), for example:
-  1. iOS or Android Notifications to receive it on your mobile (you need the IF app from IFTTT installed on the device), e.g. you can set the notification to 'CloudWatch {{Value1}}'
+  1. iOS or Android Notifications to receive it on your mobile (you need the IF app from IFTTT installed on the device), e.g. you can set the notification to 'SNS {{Value1}}'
   2. A Channel from the Connected Home category to have a *visible* effect, e.g. Philips Hue to change the color of your lights to red
   3. Slack to send a message to your team
   4. Trello to create a new card